AleandroPresta/django-notes/README.md

 </html>
 ```

+It is very important that there are no spaces between `{` and `%`, otherwise, nothing will work.
 ### Scripts
 To link a JavaScript script to an HTML file we need to create a `js/` folder and a file: